Tyler Wright (surfer): Career

 At the age of 14, Wright overtook a number of champions, some of whom were twice her age, to become the youngest-ever winner of a Championship Tour event, Layne Beachley's Beachley Classic in 2008.
 Wright joined the World Surf League Women's Championship Tour in 2011, and won World Titles in 2016 and 2017.
+In 2025, Wright became the first woman to win the Pipe Pro event at the Banzai Pipeline twice, having won it previously in 2020 and then winning it again in 2025.

 Media

 Australian TV channel ABC featured her in its biographic documentary program Australian Story on national television in March 2017.

+Personal life

+Wright is bisexual, and has been married to Lilli Baker since 2022; the two had met in Newcastle the previous year while Baker was working at a local cafe and Wright was present for a surfing competition.

-In 2018 she fell ill with chronic fatigue syndrome after influenza A.
+In 2018 Wright fell ill with chronic fatigue syndrome after influenza A.